jeffshrager/IPL-V/README.md

 can usually get around most of those, sometimes by disintering them, and other radical hacks, but, like, I really didn't want to have to break the Lisp system, and at the same time make it non-transportable.

+--

+# Notes and Warnings

+WWW Warning!
+Beware of Jfns that pop their args and then instead of PUSHING (vv "H0" ...) the result, they just setf (H0) to the result.
+THIS IS VERY LIKELY TO LOSE A STACK ENTRY BY ACCIDENTALLY OVERWRITING!
+(As soon as I wrote the above, I went back and looked at my early Jfns and immeditely found a case of this that was f'ing the whole thing!)